|Type of Study||Fee|

-Designing for interiors requires both artistic flair and technical know-how.
+Interior design requires both creativity and technical know-how.
 These are two very distinct skill sets that you will develop throughout this course.

-Specialist subject tutors and dedicated resources ensure that you gain a sound understanding of interior architecture while also developing interdisciplinary attitudes toward design.
+The New Adelphi Building offers state of the art facilites in the 3D workshops, digital suites and studios.
+Specialist subject tutors and dedicated resources ensure that you gain a sound understanding of interior design while also developing interdisciplinary attitudes toward design.
+We’ll teach you how to develop your creativity, understand technical requirements of design and become a responsible designer for the 21st century.
 A combination of studio-based modules and seminar lectures allow you to shape your studies around areas of interior design that particularly interest you.

 With well-established links to the architectural and interior design industry, this course has a strong record of inviting specialist design professionals to deliver guest lectures and contribute to the teaching and learning experience.
 You will also benefit from a range of industry placement and live brief opportunities, which will enable you to work on real world projects and experience the cutting edge of design practice.

-In addition to delivering quality teaching and a wealth of opportunities, the course has an enviable reputation for producing graduates who have gone on to work for a variety of architectural and interior design practices including large retail organisations, construction departments, and film and TV companies.
+In addition to delivering quality teaching and a wealth of opportunities, the course has an enviable reputation for producing graduates who have gone on to work for a variety of architectural and interior design practices including large retail organisations and construction departments.

 This is a broad based course which covers many aspects of interior architecture (commercial building interiors) and designs for temporary structures such as exhibitions, museums, and film and TV sets.
 A combination of both studio-based modules and seminar lectures will enable you to shape your studies around areas of interior design that particularly interest you.